 Members of the School of Arts cover a broad geographical area, across Asia and the Middle East, Africa, and diasporic cultures.
 We also have PhD students working on projects that fall outside of this geographical expanse, including research on Europe and the Americas.
-Staff often have research interests in issues that cross regional boundaries; see the Department Staff page for a summary of their interests, and select the name of a lecturer for further details of their individual research specialisms and activities.
+Staff often have research interests in issues that cross regional boundaries; our Department Staff page has a summary of their interests, research specialisms and activities.

 Students in the School of Arts use a variety of research methods, including fieldwork, interview, archival research, recording and filming, performance, transcription and analysis, composition, and curatorial projects.
 A key feature of the degree in Creatve Arts is the scope for Practice Research, where relevant.
 This may include design portfolios, installations, and performance.

 Most SOAS research students spend some time doing fieldwork in the regions of their research.
 Through SOAS’ various connections with individuals and institutions in the universities and governments of Asia and Africa, students may be able to benefit from personal contacts and introductions.

 This research degree is offered by the School of Arts.

 - Postgraduate students of the School of Arts come from a wide variety of backgrounds in the UK and from overseas.
 Applicants are evaluated individually on the basis of their background and academic achievements.
 Applicants should normally possess a Master’s degree, or equivalent, in a relevant discipline plus one reference.
 Applicants who are accomplished performers or artists, or who work in the cultural industries, may have alternative qualifications, and are encouraged to apply.

 International applicants should also see Doctoral School English language requirements

 Fees for 2021/22 entrants.
 The fees are per academic year.
 Please note that fees go up each year.
 Further details can be found in the Fees and Funding tab on this page or in the Registry Postgraduate Tuition Fees page